Entrepreneur, artist, creator, dog-lover.

 Asheville, NC

 Flori and Ted Pate from Asheville, NC met in advertising school in Atlanta after college and thus began their creative careers.
 Working as art directors for agencies in Portland, Oregon they furthered their skills of creative, out-of-the-box thinking and became master problem-solvers.
-After bouncing from coast to coast for advertising jobs they ultimately landed in Asheville.
+Working at large\ and small advertising agencies on from coast to coast, they ultimately landed in Asheville.
 It was here that they started building their proprietary software twelve years ago with the idea of connecting invaluable resources to communities at large.
-Since their humble beginnings they have met, and surpassed, the standards of excellence set by the ever changing digital landscape.

 The original app, Dig Local, provides a comprehensive platform that enhances community engagement, supports local businesses, and fosters a sense of connection among residents and visitors.
 The app helps create a vibrant local economy and a more connected community - technology for GOOD!

-By collecting valuable feedback for over a decade, they have now launched Gah-lee enterprises to created white-label apps for multiple uses.
+By collecting valuable feedback for over a decade, they have now launched Gah-lee Enterprises to create white-label apps for multiple uses.

 Now...it’s time to take Gah-lee on the road and make the world a better place.
 Find out more!

-When Dig Local was only a few months old Flori Pate was meeting with Dig Local member, Pack's Tavern about their marketing account.
-It was there that she learned a disturbing truth.
-After catered events LOTS of unserved gourmet food was ending up in the trash!
+When Dig Local was only a few months old Flori Pate learned a disturbing truth.
+Restaurants, universities, venues, and retirement centers were throwing away LOTS of surplus, unserved gourmet food.
 Not long after, she and some partners began rescuing this food and getting it directly to local shelters who provided meals for neighbors in need.
 Soon this disruptive idea caught on.
 Now the culture in and around Asheville has shifted to NOT wasting food.
 Instead, chefs are donating to Food Connection.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.